marcoguerri/marcoguerri.github.io/_posts/2022-05-22-reverse-engineering-msdos.markdown

 ```

 Before moving forward, we must note that the lenght of the OptionROM, stored in `esp+140h+var_14`
-is aligned to 4 bytes boundaries:
+is aligned to 4 bytes boundaries and increased by 4, as the OptionROM data region will contain
+also a trailing checksum:
 ```
 0002AFB0                 test    byte ptr [esp+140h+var_14], 3
 0002AFB8                 jz      short loc_2AFCD